cultureandempire/cultureandempire.github.io/README.md

 ## The Golden Rule

-The criminalization of online activists may seem new.
+The criminalization of on-line activists may seem new.
 However, the principle of "you are either our friend, or our enemy" is an old staple of every conflict, as any child of divorce knows.
 The one area where the Spider sees a particularly sharp difference between its friends and its enemies is the financial industry.
 Before 2008 we perhaps didn't see how profoundly the Para-state depended on its banking sector, how far it would go to protect the banks from their own greed, and [from the laws of the land](http://www.bloomberg.com/news/2013-07-02/hsbc-judge-approves-1-9b-drug-money-laundering-accord.html).

 He who controls the gold makes the rules, and anyone who wonders what might happen to new virtual currencies like BitCoin would be wise to read history.
 The independent banking sector, cash economy, and virtual currencies are not friends to the Spider, thus are its enemies.
 If this was not clear before September 11th, it certainly became clear after that.
 However, we'll start our money story a few years before 9/11, in the last years of the twentieth century, as governments of the West started to crack down on cash transactions and banking secrecy.